 Fidelity Select Energy (FSENX) focuses on stocks of companies engaged in the energy industries of oil, natural gas, coal and renewable energy.
 Since commodities like oil and other natural resources have limited supply, prices are expected to generally rise as time passes.
 This makes the energy sector among the leading industrial sectors of yesterday, today and tomorrow.
-Top holdings in FSENX are stocks like Chevron (CVX), Baker Hughes (BHI) and Haliburton (HAL).
-The expense ratio for FSENX is 0.8 percent and the minimum initial investment amount is $2,500.
+Top holdings in FSENX are stocks like Chevron (CVX), Baker Hughes (BHI) and Exxon Mobil Corp.
+(XOM).
+The expense ratio for FSENX is 0.81 percent and the minimum initial investment amount is $0.

 As a final word on investing sectors, remember that while the potential for higher earnings exists, the potential for greater price volatility also exists.
 In different words, higher potential returns bring with it a greater risk of losing one's investment.
 Investors should also invest wisely if they choose to use sector funds.
-In most cases, smaller allocations of 5 percent to 10 percent per sector is sufficient to add diversity while increasing potential portfolio returns.
+In most cases, smaller allocations of 5% to 10% per sector is sufficient to add diversity while increasing potential portfolio returns.

 Disclaimer: The information on this site is provided for discussion purposes only, and should not be misconstrued as investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.